-Figure ??
-Figure 6 shows a time series of k_0 for 1544 nm for various latitude bands for all events shown in Table 1.-1 with points we consider 'enhanced' denoted in red.
-Based on the k_0 time series, the timeframe time frame of volcanic/fire

-- event is determined. k_0 is an estimate of the extreme value that represents the enhancement of extinction coefficient due to any volcanic/fire event.
+Figure 4 shows a time series of $k_0$ for 1544 nm for various latitude bands for all events shown in Table 1.
+Based on the $k_0$ time series, the timeframe of volcanic/fire event is determined. $k_0$ is an estimate of the extreme value that represents the enhancement of extinction coefficient due to any volcanic/fire event.
 For each event, the we track the enhancement in aerosol extinction following an event and the time it takes to get back to the background level using the red symbol shown in the time series plot.
 The altitudes are chosen in such a way that they represent average tropopause altitude for each latitude band.
-In the vicinity of tropopause, separating aerosols from clouds is always challenging, particularly following such events as it becomes hard to distinguish between background as well - 300 as enhanced aerosol/clouds (Thomason and Vernier, 2013)0pt.
-We therefore make use of the timeframe from the time series plots that will be incorporated in the cloud algorithm so that we are able to track the event and retain the data in the vicinity of the tropopause with a different flag named " Volcanic Aerosol/Tropopause Cloud".
+In the vicinity of tropopause, separating aerosols from clouds is always challenging, particularly following such events as it becomes hard to distinguish between background as well as enhanced aerosol/clouds (Thomason and Vernier, 2013).
+We therefore make use of the timeframe from the time series plots that will be incorporated in the cloud algorithm so that we are able to track the event and retain the data in the vicinity of the tropopause with a different flag named "Volcanic Aerosol/Tropopause Cloud".
 A detailed description of flags in the data will be discussed in Section 2.2.2.
-The computation of time series step is shown as box (b) in the flowchart (Figure 7).

-3.2.1 Identifying centroid of the distribution based on measurements.
+2.2.1 Identifying centroid of the distribution based on measurements.